2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in the New England Region

 On average, design graduates from RISD take out $23,452 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $676, assuming that the borrower is on a 10-year repayment plan.

-A rank of #5 on this year’s list means Wentworth Institute of Technology is a great place for design and applied arts students working on their bachelor’s degree.
-WIT is a small private not-for-profit school located in the large city of Boston.
+Out of the 49 schools in the New England Region that were part of this year’s ranking, Wentworth Institute of Technology landed the # 5 spot on the list.
+WIT is a small private not-for-profit school located in the city of Boston.

 Of the 62 students majoring in design at WIT, 47% are male and 53% are female.

-University of Massachusetts - Dartmouth did quite well in this year’s ranking of the most popular places for design and applied arts students to get a bachelor’s degree.
-It came in at #6 on the list.
+With a ranking of #6, University of Massachusetts - Dartmouth did quite well on this year’s most popular schools for design and applied arts students working on their bachelor’s degree.
 Located in the suburb of North Dartmouth, UMass Dartmouth is a public school with a moderately-sized student population.

 About 62% of the students majoring in design at the school are women while 38% are male.